Andrea Yates: Rusty Yates

-Rusty stated to the media he was never told by psychiatrists that Yates was psychotic nor that she could harm the children, and that, had he known otherwise, he would have never had more children.
+Rusty stated to the media he was never told by psychiatrists that Yates was psychotic or that she could harm the children, and that, had he known otherwise, he would have never had more children.
+He believed that his wife was "sick" and could be cured by medication; he had no idea the extent of her condition.
 "If I'd known she was psychotic, we'd never have even considered having more kids," he told the Dallas Observer."
 However, Yates revealed to her prison psychiatrist, Dr. Melissa Ferguson, that prior to their last child, "she had told Rusty that she did not want to have sex because Dr. Starbranch had said she might hurt her children."
 Rusty, she said, simply asserted his procreative religious beliefs, complimented her as a good mother and persuaded her that she could handle more children.

 O'Malley highlighted Rusty's continuing sense of unreality regarding having more children:

 During the trial, he'd successfully maintained the position that Yates would be found innocent.
 He had fantasies of having more children with her after she was successfully treated in a mental health facility and released on the proper medication.
 He worked his way through various fixes for their damaged lives, such as a surrogate motherhood and adoption (horrifying her family, attorneys, and Houston psychiatrists), before giving in to reality.

 Medical community

-Rusty contended that as a psychiatrist, Dr. Saeed was responsible for recognizing and properly treating Yates' psychosis, not a medically untrained person like himself.
+Rusty contended that as a psychiatrist, Dr. Saeed was responsible for recognizing and properly treating Yates's psychosis, not a medically untrained person like himself.
 He claimed that, despite his urging to check her medical records for prior treatment, Dr. Saeed had refused to continue her regimen of the anti-psychotic Haldol, the treatment that had worked for her during her first breakdown in 1999:

-The real question to me is: How could she have been so ill and the medical community not diagnose her, not treat her, and obviously not protect our family from her ...
 Rusty testified that he never knew that she had visions and voices; he said he never knew she had considered killing the children.
-Neither did Dr. Saeed, even though the delusions could have been found in medical records from 1999 ... he reluctantly prescribed Haldol, the same drug that worked in a drug cocktail for her in 1999.
-But after a few weeks, he took her off the drug, citing his concerns about side effects ... though her condition seemed to be worsening two days before the drownings, when Rusty drove her to Dr. Saeed's office, he testified, the doctor refused to try Haldol longer or return her to the hospital.
+Neither did Dr. Saeed, even though the delusions could have been found in medical records from 1999. [...]
+[After her release from Devereaux,] Dr. Saeed reluctantly prescribed Haldol, the same drug that worked in a drug cocktail for her in 1999.
+But after a few weeks, he took her off the drug, citing his concerns about side effects. [...]
+Though Andrea's condition seemed to be worsening two days before the drownings, when her husband drove her to Saeed's office, Rusty testified, the doctor refused to try Haldol longer or return her to the hospital.